tubalmartin/riloadr/README.md

 ```

 Riloadr does not provide a library/script to create/resize images on the server but you can find lots of them googling a bit :)
+**Warning**: This method is not cache/proxy friendly because we're using query strings and 3 parameters that will change from one device to another.
+Even if we didn't use query strings, it wouldn't be cache friendly because the probability that the URL changes from one device to another is really high.
+You can end up easily with 100 different URLs for the same image and size.

 `serverBreakpoints` defaults to `false`.

 <a name="methods"></a>